Introduction to the villages where the grapes of Les Caves Molière grow to produce our wines

-Abeilhan, a medieval village, typically Mediterranean with its old circulating center steeped in history and surmounted by its church, has managed to preserve its picturesque environment and maintain its artisanal and commercial character.
+Abeilhan is a medieval village typically Mediterranean with its old circulating center steeped in history and surmounted by its church.
+It has managed to preserve its picturesque environment and maintain its artisanal and commercial character.
 Between natural spaces on the banks of the river and wine-growing landscapes in Côtes de Thongue, you will be won over by the good living of this village.

 Caux en Languedoc in the geographical center of Hérault, its circulade, its 12th century Romanesque church (with its 45-meter steeple) classified as a historic monument, its terroir of mid-hills untouched by the marinades of the coast and the rigors of the Mountain.

 Standing like an island in the middle of vineyards, the village of Margon with its houses surrounding its imposing castle will seduce you and immerse you through the centuries.